 Structure: [S, A_13, B, T] + [S, A_13, B]

 I may occasionally fill in other Turkish makams of lesser fame and importance if I learn about them, but for the most part, this analysis is done.
-This is what Turkish makams sound like at the resolution of 53-EDO, which readily offers both rank2 / 3-limit and rank-3 / 5-limit analyses, although only the 5-limit one is spelled correctly in intervals.
+This is what Turkish makams sound like at the resolution of 53-EDO, which readily offers both 3-limit and 5-limit analyses, although only the 5-limit one is spelled correctly in pitches.
 In a later post we'll talk about just tunings of some Turkish makams and tetrachords that have 13-limit frequency ratios, based on tetrachords of Zalzal, al Farabi, and Ibn Sina, and some higher prime limit intonations inspired by Ozan Yarman that are less historical, less regular, and less logical than the Zalzalian intonations, but still interesting.